ach-raf/data_analysing/README.md

 # data_analysing
-a script that analyses numerical data to extract interesting data (Average, Variance, Deviation, Covariance, Correlation)
+a script that clean and analyses numerical data to extract interesting data (Average, Variance, Deviation, Covariance, Correlation)